 Main Menu (small heading):

 The main menu will consist of three buttons:

+‘Correct Card Game’

+‘Memory Game’

+‘Exit Application’

-‘Correct Card Game’, ‘Memory Game’ and ‘Exit Application’.
-Clicking either of the ‘Game’ Buttons will proceed to load up the selected mini game, whereas the ‘Exit Application’ button will simply exit the application back to desktop.
-An appropriate background image will be displayed behind the buttons as well as a basic music loop.
+Clicking either of the game buttons will proceed to load up the selected mini-game, whereas the exit button will simply exit the application.
+The application will have an appropriate background image and a simple music loop.

 Flashcard Selection (small heading):

-A large pane that will consist of all flashcards currently in the flashcard data folder, which will be dynamically loaded at runtime based on the folder contents.
-If the pane size is too small a scrollbar will allow users to scroll.
-All flashcards must be of the same image size for the software to load correctly, with an .mp3 file that matches the image name for the audio to work.
-The user will have to select six flashcards to progress to the next screen.
-As the user clicks flashcards, they will turn green to let the user know which flashcards they have selected.
-Once all six flashcards are selected, the user will continue into whatever game has been selected.
+The flashcard selection will have a large pane that will consist of all flashcards currently in the flashcard data folder.
+Each flashcard will have an audio file (.mp3) to show how the word is pronounced.

+The user will have to select six flashcards.
+As the user clicks flashcards, they will turn green.
+Once the user has choosen six flashcards, they will continue to the game they previously selected.

 ‘Correct Card Game’ (small heading):

-A row of six flashcards are displayed along a horizontal pane in the centre of the screen.
-A random flashcard is read out and the user then has 10 seconds to click on the correct flashcard.
-If the user clicks on the correct flashcard, a point is added to the user.
-If the incorrect flashcard is clicked, a point will be deducted from the flashcard.
-The round will end once all flashcards have been read out.
+A row of six flashcards will be displayed face up.
+The application pronounces one of the cards and the user then has 10 seconds to click on the matching flashcard.
+The user gets one point for a correct answer, or one point deducted for a wrong answer.
+The round will end when the application has finished reading all the flashcards.
 The game will not repeat the same flashcard twice.

 ‘Memory Game’ (small heading):

-A grid of 2x6 flashcards will be displayed on screen.
-Each flashcard will be loaded twice to ensure there are two of each flashcard present.
-The flashcards are displayed turned over at first, so that the user cannot see what the flashcard picture/word says.
-The user will then click a flashcard to flip the card over and reveal the flashcard image plus the word and then the word on the card will be read aloud to the user.
-The user must then click another flashcard hoping to find the same card.
-If the same card is found, a point is added, and the cards remained flipped over.
-If not, the cards turn back over, and no point is awarded.
-The round ends when the timer runs out, or all pairs are found.
+A grid of flashcards is displayed, which is each of the six flashcards loaded twice, then distributed randomly on the screen.
+The flashcards are face down.
+The user will then click flashcards in pairs, looking for matches.
+As the card turns over, the audio plays.
+The user gets a point every time they fail to reveal a matching pair.
+The round ends when the user has matched all the pairs.
+The aim is to do it in the least number of moves, i.e. the lowest score.

 Tools And technology:

-The software required for this project will be Unity3d, Microsoft Visual studio, Gimp photo manipulation suite.
-All the required software is license free for non-commercial use and so is acceptable to use for this project.
+The software required for this project will be Unity3d, Microsoft Visual Studio, Gimp photo manipulation suite.
+All this software is license-free for non-commercial use and so is acceptable to use for this project.

 The hardware required for our group is a computer capable of running Unity3d and Microsoft Visual Studio, a microphone for recording audio and an internet connection so that we can collaborate online.